 - Limited enthusiasm: 9%

 Here are even more of the most common interview mistakes job applicants make including not taking the time to prepare for an interview, dressing the wrong way, saying the wrong thing, talking too much, and not talking enough.
+Also check out what to do if you've blown an interview - you may be able to get a second chance.

 Copyright Getty Images Supernova